mdcg/awesome-backend-challenge-api/README.md

 ## Entities

-The entities as well as their properties follow as specified in the 'AutoForce - Backend Challenge', except for:
+The entities as well as their properties follow as specified in the **AutoForce - Backend Challenge**, except for:

 - A new entity called `User`.
 This way, we add a permission layer and also ensure that each user is only working with their stuff;
 - By default, when created, the Orders have the status of `ready`;